link1905/system-design-101/content/docs/data-persistence/distributed-database/_index.md

 Once data is distributed across multiple servers, maintaining consistency becomes the primary challenge of {{< term dr >}}.

-This consistency largely depends on how data replication is handled — specifically, how a database server synchronizes with its replicas after a client (web service or user) performs an update.
+This consistency largely depends on how data replication is handled.
+Specifically, how a database server synchronizes with its replicas after a client (web service or user) performs an update.

 ```d2
 direction: right